Empire Records: Production

-Heikkinen heard a story, while working at Tower Video (in college) in West Hollywood, of theft by an employee who later came back to the store.
+Heikkinen based the film on her time working in retail stores in high school and college.
+She was partly inspired by the 1976 comedy Car Wash, which took place in a single day at a workplace.During high school she worked in the video department of Tower Records #166 in Christown Mall in Phoenix, Arizona.
+Later, she worked at a Tower Video on the Sunset Strip in West Hollywood, California.

+Real-life incidents inspired scenes in the film, including a story Heikkinen heard about an employee who stole from the store but later returned.
 In the second draft, Heikkinen added a storyline of a corporate takeover threat.
-Heikkinen wrote a draft where Corey wanted to meet Rex Manning, but someone else wrote a draft where Corey (a virgin who just got into Harvard) wanted to lose her virginity to Rex Manning.
-Heikkinen tried to write a story like Car Wash, which took place over one day, at a record store.
+Additionally, Heikkinen wrote a draft where Corey wanted to meet Rex Manning, but someone else wrote a draft where Corey, a virgin who got accepted into Harvard, wanted to lose her her virginity to Manning.
+She also borrowed the names of real-life people for characters in the film: Marc, Berko, and Corey.

-Heikkinen based the film on her time working in the video department at Tower Records (in high school) store #166 (Christown Mall) in Phoenix, Arizona, later working at the Tower Video on the Sunset Strip in West Hollywood, California.
-Just the names of real people (Marc, Berko, and Corey) were used for characters in the script.

 Heikkinen's spec script was first given to Alan Riche's producing partner, Tony Ludwig, by William Morris agent Rob Carlson, telling Riche that Heikkinen had attended Riche's high school, in Phoenix.
 They brought the script to Michael Nathanson, president of Regency Pictures, and director Allan Moyle, known for Pump Up the Volume became attached.

 New Regency got into a bidding war with Warner Bros. over the script.
 Carol Heikkinen was offered $325,000 up-front and $200,000 if the film was made.
 Heikkinen was also to receive 1% of any soundtrack royalties and 5% of merchandise sales.

 Two days after Regency Enterprises executive Michael Nathanson gave approval to proceed with making Empire Records, he was approached with the script for Clueless.
-As he already had a "teen movie" in hand, he turned down the eventual $57 million box office hit, and proceeded with production of the eventual $0.3 million box-office bomb of Empire Records.
+As he already had a movie aimed at teens with Empire Records, he turned down Clueless which went on to be a box office success while Empire Records was ultimately a box-office bomb.

 Moyle spent a month on rehearsals, pilates, dinners, and time for the actors.